 Janel, wife of Pat, is involved in many areas of our business, but leads our administrative accounting team, as well as our charitable and community-building organization, HORD Cares.

-Phil is the first of the 5th generation to work on our farm, and currently leads our research and innovation initiatives for the business.
+Phil is the first of the 5th generation to work on our farm, and currently leads our sow production teams, as well as research and innovation initiatives for the business.

 Director of Financial Analysis

 Chris assists in overseeing accounting department functions.
-He uses data to produce reporting and analysis for management decision-making.
+He uses data to produce reporting and analysis for management decision-making for all departments.

 Director of Safety & Compliance

-Rick works with our team to establish a safe working environment and focuses on implementing the most up-to-date and efficient safety procedures.
+Rick works with our team to establish a safe working environment and focuses on implementing the most up-to-date and efficient safety procedures to ensure workplace well-being for all.

 Director of Financial Services

-Scott oversees our accounting team through tax planning and reporting requirements.
+Scott oversees our office team through tax planning and reporting requirements.
 He also reviews and directs the issuance of financial statements for our business.

 President, Hord Livestock Co., Inc.